isomerpages/moe-yuhuasec/_our-achievements/CCA Acheivements.md

 | NCDCC 	| UOPA Gold 	| UOPA Gold 	|
 | NCC 	| Certificate of Participation 	| Certificate of Distinction 	|
 | Boys Brigade 	| JM Fraser Bronze 	| JM Fraser Silver 	|

+**Visual & Performing Arts (VPA)**

+Our Visual and Performing Arts groups have also been a source of school pride, and do well nationally as well.
+They participate in public performances and the bi-annual Singapore Youth Festival (SYF) organized by the Arts Education Branch.
+The SYF provides an opportunity for our Yuhuans to demonstrate their talents and be benchmarked against other schools.
+Our Visual and Performing Arts groups have done the school proud in recent years.